University of Chicago - Logan Center for the Arts Kilnhouse

 Scope: studio pavilion housing ceramic kilns

-Project Team: Andy Tinucci, Nathan Bowman (project architect), Chris Cordell (construction manager)
+Project Team: David Woodhouse, Andy Tinucci, Nathan Bowman (project architect), Chris Cordell (construction manager)

 dbHMS Engineers (m/e); WoodTin Build (general contractor)